Earth Composition and Evolution

 - Australian Research Council funding (~$800K) for new equipment to augment the existing GeoHistory capabilities.

 Technical Appointments at Melbourne, Macquarie and Curtin Universities

 The three geochemistry research nodes at The University of Melbourne, Macquarie University, and Curtin University, each operating integrated analytical and characterisation instruments, received support towards the appointment of technical officers to facilitate access to research infrastructure by the Earth Sciences community.
 Each of these nodes was provided with a salary to hire a technical officer to increase throughput and ensure quality control of the data generated in these facilities and to allow greater access at substantially reduced cost.

-For more information on current and potential projects or accessing AuScope’s Earth Composition and Evolution infrastructure component contact the Program Director Professor Brent McInnes, Curtin University.
+For more information on current and potential projects or accessing AuScope’s Earth Composition and Evolution infrastructure component contact the Program Leader Professor Brent McInnes, Curtin University.

 Centre for Microscopy, Characterisation and Analysis – University of Western Australia